Trinity Anglican School was the vision of a local Cairns couple, Ben and Naomi Wilson.

 Some reflections on the very early days (1980 – 1983)

 By Naomi Wilson

-Trinity Anglican School was officially opened on 28th May, 1983 by Mrs. Daphne Davis, a major financial supporter of the new school.
-The school was built with firm foundations, supported by the TAS families, the community, the Mulgrave Shire Council and local Politicians, all of whom worked tirelessly to have the school ready for the children.
+Trinity Anglican School was officially opened on May 28, 1983 by Mrs Daphne Davis, a major financial supporter of the new school.
+The school was built with firm foundations, supported by the TAS families, the community, the Mulgrave Shire Council and local politicians – all of whom worked tirelessly to have the school ready for the children.